 If required, an additional flexible fuel line (900 mm in length, product code: RBS36 or 600mm in length, product code: RBS36XS) and 3/8" to 1/4" BSP male adaptor (product code: Z3003602) are available to purchase from Grant UK, for two-pipe oil supply systems.

-The temperature of the water leaving the boiler to heat the radiators is user adjustable.
+The temperature of the water leaving the boiler to heat the radiators and hot water cylinder is user adjustable.